cms-analysis/HiggsAnalysis-CombinedLimit/docs/part3/commonstatsmethods.md

 ### Making a plot of the GoF test statistic distribution

-If you have also checked out the [combineTool](http://cms-analysis.github.io/HiggsAnalysis-CombinedLimit/#combine-tool), you can use this to run batch jobs or on the grid (see [here](http://cms-analysis.github.io/HiggsAnalysis-CombinedLimit/part3/runningthetool/#combinetool-for-job-submission)) and produce a plot of the results.
+You can use the `combineTool.py` script to run batch jobs or on the grid (see [here](http://cms-analysis.github.io/HiggsAnalysis-CombinedLimit/part3/runningthetool/#combinetool-for-job-submission)) and produce a plot of the results.
 Once the jobs have completed, you can hadd them together and run (e.g for the saturated model),

 ```sh
 combineTool.py -M CollectGoodnessOfFit --input data_run.root toys_run.root -m 125.0 -o gof.json